156 Get File Details

 Key Features

-• Displays full file path, title, file name, and Revit version
+• Displays full file path, title, file name, and Revit version in one operation

-• Shows BIM 360/ACC cloud collaboration paths
+• Shows BIM 360/ACC cloud collaboration path in standard and C4R GUID notation

 Requirements